ashish0kumar/Minimalist-C/web_server/README.md

 ## Files

-- server.c: The C source code for the web server.
+- `server.c`: The C source code for the web server.
-- index.html: The HTML file served by the server.
+- `index.html`: The HTML file served by the server.

 ## How to Use

-Compile the server:
+1. Compile the server:

 ```bash
 gcc -o web_server server.c
 ```

-Run the server:
+2. Run the server:

 ```bash
 ./web_server
 ```

-Access the web page: Open a browser and visit http://localhost:8080/index.html to see the content of index.html.
+3. Access the web page: Open a browser and visit http://localhost:8080/index.html to see the content of index.html.

 ## Dependencies